abumq/easyloggingpp/README.md

 If you wish to capture log message right after it is dispatched, you can do so by having a class that extends `el::LogDispatchCallback` and implement the pure-virtual functions, then install it at anytime using `el::Helpers::installLogDispatchCallback<T>(const std::string&)`.
 If you wish to uninstall a pre-installed handler with same ID, you can do so by using `el::Helpers::uninstallLogDispatchCallback<T>(const std::string&)`

  > You need to add flag `EnableLogDispatchCallback` if not already added. (`installLogDispatchCallback()` adds it automatically)
- > You should NEVER log anything in this function.
-This is because you can run into recursive log-dispatching conditions where you will keep on calling the handler again.

  [![top]
 Goto Top](#table-of-contents)